niceboy120/verbier/README.markdown

 ## Other
 Turns out whatthejeff has released another sinatra inspired php framework: breeze.
 Awesome work, I have incorporated some of his ideas.
-Two so similar projects you ask?
-Yep, I've been working on this for a year or so and don't want to kill it because of a new kid in town.
+Two so similar projects you may ask?
+Yes, I've been working on this for more than a year I and don't want to kill it because of a new kid in town.